sandialabs/coek/lib/libcoek/doc/components_indexed.rst

 Index Sets
 ~~~~~~~~~~

-Associative arrays in COEK are declared using an index set, and COEK
+Associative arrays in Coek are declared using an index set, and Coek
 includes several ways of declaring index sets.
 The ``SetOf()`` function
-converts integer data in an STL vector or initializer list into a COEK
+converts integer data in an STL vector or initializer list into a Coek
 set object:

 .. code:: C++